joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 > NOTE: If errors are encountered during the local-setup, refer to the Troubleshooting Installation document.

 This script performs the following actions:
-* build all the binaries
+* Builds all the binaries
-* Deploy three Kubernetes `1.22` clusters locally using kind.
+* Deploys three Kubernetes `1.22` clusters locally using kind
-* Deploy and configure the ingress controllers in each cluster.
+* Deploys and configures the ingress controllers in each cluster
-* Downloads KCP 0.6.0.
+* Downloads KCP 0.6.0
-* Start the KCP server.
+* Starts the KCP server
-* Create KCP workspaces for glbc and user resources:
+* Creates KCP workspaces for GLBC and user resources:
     * kcp-glbc
     * kcp-glbc-compute
     * kcp-glbc-user